 This Blog Includes:

 |Conducting Body||National Board of Agriculture and Rural Development|

 SC/ST/PWD- Rs 150

-Just like other bank exams, a candidate has to fulfill the parameters as set the competent authority.
-The eligibility criteria for NABARD Grade B exam has been given a rundown below:
+Just like other bank exams, a candidate has to fulfill the parameters as set by the competent authority.
+The eligibility criteria for this exam have been given rundown below:

 - Candidates must have completed their graduation in any subject with a minimum of 60% [55% for SC/ST/PWBD] aggregate marks.

 - Those who have completed their postgraduation in any discipline are also eligible only if they have secured a minimum of 55% aggregate marks [50% for SC/ST/PWBD].

 - PhD holders can also apply.